seasonedcc/croods/docs/docs/cauth-headers.md

 **Function:** The method to store all the headers information locally (or elsewhere).

-The default methods is the web's own [localStorage](https://developer.mozilla.org/pt-BR/docs/Web/API/Window/Window.localStorage).
+The default methods is the browser's own [localStorage](https://developer.mozilla.org/pt-BR/docs/Web/API/Window/Window.localStorage).

 In order for this function to work it must have the following format: